 Muyinga Project - Education

 Since 2007, FAMA has focused primarily on restoring and rehabilitating a community of Pygmy families in Muyinga, Burundi.
 The Pygmies have long been one of the most marginalized people groups in the entire world.
-In Burundi, reportedly the eighth poorest nation in the world, they are the poorest of the poor and the most underserved members of the population.
+In Burundi, reportedly the third poorest nation in the world, they are the poorest of the poor and the most underserved members of the population.

 In September of that year, FAMA launched its education program for Pygmy children.
 With the support of a female Pygmy senator, FAMA motivated families to enroll children in school by providing school supplies, uniforms, school shoes, back packs, follow-up support and words of encouragement.
 Despite initial reluctance, 74 Pygmy children attended school for the first time ever!
 That first year, a spokesperson for the Pygmy community thanked FAMA.
 “FAMA thought about us when others had no time.
 It has become possible for a Pygmy child to sit with Tutsi and Hutu children.
 It has even become possible for a Pygmy child to sit between the two.